Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

 Merkle DAG lets us link chunks of content, files, folders, and directories together and tracks revisions or changes in contents.
 A file’s CID would consist of CIDs of the data chunks of its content.
 A user can then retrieve the whole of the file with the file’s CID.

 CID exposes an important feature of DSNs permanence because records of CIDs are kept.
 Additionally, we can choose to retrieve the sub-content from a DAG with its CID, and embed it in another larger DAG.
-This allows the deduplication, efficiently storing data by encoding redundant sections as links
+This allows the deduplication, efficiently storing data by encoding redundant sections as links.

 - **Broadcasting:** the chunks of data are distributed in the network for storage by the peers.
 No single peer holds the entirety of the data, and data is replicated across peer nodes.
 - **Content Look-up:**  DSN uses Distributed Hash Tables (DHT) for content routing.
 DHT is used in mapping CIDs to peers that have the data (provider records), as well as peer IDs to address at which the peer can be reached.
 When you request for your file, a node in the network posts a request to its peers most likely to have the data based on the CID lookup in the DHT.
 - **Caching**: The first node to reply supplies the data.
 The data is then stored in the cache of the requesting node and it can provide it upon request.
 Nodes can store data that interest them, they may choose to pin the data to persist it.
-This relates to incentivization
+This relates to incentivization.
 - **Incentivization:** data is guaranteed to persist in a DSN as long as a node stores it, multiple measures are taken to avoid data loss, including rewarding node operators.
 Many DSNs have game theoric incentives to encourage participation and discourage malice or negligence.
 Storage providers enter into storage contracts with users who pay with tokens.
 Some DSNs such as Filecoin have time-based contracts, while Arweave and Safe have a once-off payment structure.
 Most DSNs have blockchain-based incentivization mechanisms.
 - **Verifiable Content Persistence:** these mechanisms are implemented by networks to verify that data storage claims are being met by nodes and detect a peer’s malicious behaviors.
-They are probabilistic challenges that prove with a high degree of certainty that a provider is fulfilling its storage agreement, well-behaved and not susceptible to hardware failure.
+They are probabilistic challenges that prove with a high degree of certainty that a provider is fulfilling its storage agreement, well-behaved, and not susceptible to hardware failure.

     Examples of such are Proof-of-space, Proof-of-access, Proof-of-Work, succinct Proof of Random Access, etc.